I am an Associate Professor in Classics (Roman History) at the University of Durham.

 Biography

-After growing up in Chelmsford, Essex, I studied at Pembroke College, Cambridge, and as an Erasmus student at Ca’ Foscari, Venezia.
-My interests include theatre and film – I managed to combine Classics and theatre by being involved in three productions of the Cambridge Greek Play.
+I grew up in Chelmsford, Essex, and studied at Pembroke College, Cambridge.
+During my PhD, I was an Erasmus student at Ca’ Foscari, Venezia and I was lucky enough to be involved in three productions of the Cambridge Greek Play.

 After my PhD, I was a Research Fellow in Classics at Gonville and Caius College (2013-2016) and an Affiliated Lecturer at the Faculty of Classics, Cambridge.
 I was also an Affiliated Researcher on the AHRC-funded Greek in Italy project (2014-2018) and a Rome Awardee at the British School at Rome (2014-2015).
+In 2016, I moved to the University of Exeter as a Lecturer in Classics and Ancient History, before coming to Durham as an Assistant Professor in 2021.
+I was promoted to Associate Professor in 2023.
+I won the Philip Leverhulme Prize for my contribution to the field of ancient linguistics and epigraphy in 2024.

 Contact Me